2019 Web Development Trends to Follow: AMP, PWA, and Ionic

 13 Jul 2017

-Trends show us the direction in which an entire industry is headed.
+2019 web development trends show us the direction in which an entire industry is headed.
 You can avoid trends, be conservative, and bank on the genuine quality of your product and service.
 However, those who evolve and adapt have more chances to win the market.

 #1.
 Use Accelerated Mobile Pages

 What is a successful website?
-One with a good UX and a well-thought out monetization strategy.
+One with a good UX and a well-thought-out a monetization strategy.
 Response speed, in turn, defines the quality of UX.
 The faster, the better, it’s that simple.
 According to Kissmetrics statistics, 40% of users leave after 3 seconds of waiting for a website to load.
 Mobile audiences are growing exponentially but not everyone has a state-of-art device and fast internet access.
 This means a huge traffic loss for websites.
 The mobile world is craving fast web access.

 After the release of proprietary Apple News and Facebook Instant Articles, Google rattled the tech world with its open source Accelerated Mobile Pages.